 In terms of mean biomass, dinoflagellates were important phytoplankton group in this Cape Canaveral study.
 Dinoflagellate taxa spanned a wide diversity of functional attributes and were periodically the dominant group.
 The diversity is illustrated by the list of dinoflagellate taxa appearing on the Top-100 list of individual biomass observations during the study period.
 For example, Azadinium caudatum is considered to be an obligate photoautotrophic (i.e. strictly photosynthetic), while Cochlodinium, Prorocentrum, and Scrippsiella species are mixotrophic and therefore are both primary producers and consumers (Jeong et al., 2010).
 By contrast, the Protoperidinium and Gyrodinium species observed in the study are strictly heterotrophic (Jeong et al., 2010) and, from a trophic dynamic perspective, more appropriately belong in the grazer community.
-Some of the dinoflagellate species observed in this study at significant levels of biomass are also toxin producers, including Azadinium and Cochlodinium (Kudela & Gobler, 2012; Tillman et al., 2014).
+Some of the dinoflagellate species observed at significant levels of biomassproduce toxins, including Azadinium and Cochlodinium (Kudela & Gobler, 2012; Tillman et al., 2014).

 Mixotrophic and heterotrophic dinoflagellates were larger biomass contributors in Year 1 than Year 2 of the study.
 The lower levels of phosphorus in Year 1 could favor mixotrophs, which benefit from their ability to gain nutrition from phagotropic uptake of small cells and particulate organic matter (Joeng et al. 2010).
 Further evidence of the importance of nutrient limitation in guiding community structure in the Cape Canaveral shelf may be the coincidental bloom of Trichodesmium and the mixotrophic dinoflagellates observed in the fall of 2013.
 A similar relationship has been reported in the coincidental blooms of Trichodesmium and the toxic mixotrophic dinoflagellate Karenia brevis in the Gulf of Mexico (Lenes and Heil 2010).
 Lenes and Heil (2010) concluded that one of the sources of nitrogen for the Karenia brevis red tide events is nitrogen produced through nitrogen-fixation by Trichodesmium.
-The strong peaks in TN observed during the Trichodesmium bloom in the Cape Canaveral shelf in 2013, suggest that a similar relationship may be at play, although with a different group of dinoflagellates.
+The strong peaks in TN observed during the Trichodesmium bloom in the Cape Canaveral shelf in 2013, suggest that a similar relationship may be occurring with a different group of dinoflagellates.

 Another ecologically important aspect of dinoflagellate physiology is motility.
 While many planktonic species move through aquatic habitats “passively by turbulent diffusion and sinking”, others can adjust their position in the water column “actively by means of flagellae or buoyancy regulation” (Huisman et al., 1999).
-Dinoflagellates are one of the most important motile groups in the Canaveral shelf, and have been observed swimming vertically within the ocean to obtain optimal light for photosynthesis nearer the surface (Ross & Sharples, 2008).
-This functional attribute helps to explain why dinoflagellates biomass was higher in surface than bottom water samples.
+Dinoflagellates have even been observed swimming vertically within the ocean to obtain optimal light for photosynthesis nearer the surface (Ross & Sharples, 2008).
+This functional attribute helps to explain why dinoflagellates biomass was higher in surface water samples.
 Another group of phytoplankton which showed a strong bias in distribution toward surface water was the filamentous nitrogen-fixing cyanobacterium Trichodesmium.
 It is commonly observed as surface scums in subtropical and tropical waters (Bergman et al., 2013), including the Gulf of Mexico (Walsh & Steidinger, 2001; Lenes et al., 2001).
 It maintains position in the water column by regulating buoyancy using intra-cellular gas vesicles.

-Diatoms were also an important phytoplankton group in the Cape Canaveral shelf.
 From a global perspective, diatoms are major contributors to primary production in the ocean (Field et al., 1998; Armbrust, 2009; Buchan et al., 2014), and form major blooms in many coastal ecosystems subject to significant terrestrial nutrient loads or coastal upwelling of nutrient-rich water (Bruland et al., 2001; Carstensen et al., 2015).
+Diatoms were an important phytoplankton group in the Cape Canaveral shelf.
 The taxa most often observed in the Top-50 list included: Cerataulina, Odontella, Rhizosolenia, Coscinodiscus Skeletonema, Leptocylindrus, and Guinardia.
 All of these genera have been identified as prominent features in blooms in shallow coastal shelf ecosystems around the world (Reynolds, 2006: Carstensen et al., 2015).